-When I turned fourteen, my grandma handed me a Pentax K1000, a set of lenses, and a tripod—as if I needed more encouragement to leave the house.
+When I turned fourteen, my grandma handed me a camera, a set of lenses, and a tripod—as if I needed more encouragement to leave the house.
 I signed up for night photography classes not to interfere with my surfing and school schedule.
 And I enjoyed it so much that I decided to become a professional photographer.
 But my dad said, “No. You will die of hunger as a photographer in Brazil.”
-To his horror, I fell in love at sixteen and moved to the U.S. at seventeen with my Pentax to live with my surfer boyfriend.
-My parents realized they couldn’t tame my rebellious self and let me go.
-They thought I’d be back within a year, but I stayed for 30.

 Life took many turns, leading me to work as a para-educator at a K-12 special education school, teaching technology and social skills to children who reminded me of my younger self.
 I loved it so much that I returned to school, earning a B.A. in English Literature from Grand Canyon University.
 The plan was to go all-in on academia toward a PhD, but COVID had other ideas.

-Now I’m back in Brazil, caring for my parents, and yes, I miss the U.S. But this twist in my story gave me the time to dive into my writing and finish my first novel, Orbiting Hearts—the first of many to come.
+Now I’m back in Brazil, caring for my parents, and yes, I miss the U.S. But this twist in my story gave me the time to dive into my writing and finish my first novel, Orbiting Hearts, the first of many to come.

 You can find me on Threads, Instagram, and Facebook.